 Running Shoes Don’t Last Forever.

-However, many people have found that their shoes are worn out faster than the company actually says.
+However, it’s not uncommon for people to find that their shoes wear out faster than what the manufacturer claims.

-This article is all about things you need to know about the lifespan of a running shoe.
+This article aims to provide you with essential information about the lifespan of running shoes.

-It’s important to note that running shoes also have a limited lifespan even if they are not being used, as materials can degrade over time.
-It’s recommended to replace running shoes every 6 to 8 months, even if they haven’t been worn out from regular use.
+It’s important to note that running shoes have a limited lifespan even if they aren’t used regularly, as materials can degrade over time.

 What is the lifespan of running shoes? what does it mean?